Corporate Governance System

 Internal Control Committee

-The Board of Directors establishes an Internal Control Committee to implement internal controls in accordance with the Basic Policy on Construction of the Internal Control System formulated, and requests reports on the system's operational status and provides supervision.
+The Company establishes an Internal Control Committee to implement internal controls in accordance with the Basic Policy on Construction of the Internal Control System formulated, and requests reports on the system's operational status and provides supervision.

 (Chair: Head of Management Administration)